 SPICE STILL LIFES

-At first glance, many of these works seem to be traditional still lifes of fruits and vegetables.
-Other works in this series place the subject front-and-center in another timeless genre, the portrait.
+AT FIRST GLANCE, many of these works seem to be traditional still lifes of fruits and vegetables.
+Others place the subject front-and-center in another timeless genre, the portrait.

 Presenting these tiny berries, buds and stamens at that scale is a tribute to their power, so out of proportion to their size.
-Borrowing these time-worn and familiar formats is what enables these greatly-enlarged spices to hold their secrets just a moment longer.
+Borrowing time-worn and familiar formats enables these greatly-enlarged spices to hold their secrets just a moment longer.

-Spices and herbs have a long and storied role in the history of humankind.
-Spices delighted taste-buds and healed the sick; they bound our ancestors to the gods and lured men into dangerous oceans... at the same time inspiring avarice, thievery, intrigue and murder.
+SPECIES AND HERBS HAVE A STORIED ROLE in the history of humankind.
+Spices delighted taste-buds and healed the sick; they bound our ancestors to the gods and lured men into dangerous oceans... at the same time inspiring avarice, thievery, intrigue, murder.

-For countless centuries, spices have been the prerogative of only the wealthiest few.
-Yet today spices are so commonplace that we allow them to turn stale and rancid on our shelves.
+For countless centuries, spices have been the prerogative of the wealthiest few.
+Yet today spices are so commonplace that they sit on our shelves, turning stale and rancid.

 Allow these works to recreate in you – if just for an instant – a touch of the awe and mystery with which spices and herbs were viewed in ages past.